NedNedov228/SuperClans/README.md

 - `/clan disband` - Deletes clan and kick all members.

 ## Build
-There is no releases yet, because you need to specify your database properties in files
+There are no releases yet, because you need to specify your database properties in files

 1. **Clone the Pproject**:
    - Download the latest version of the plugin jar file from the releases page.